-- A. Contact between the county department and the child/youth shall be documented in the child/youth's case record. - B. In all cases where counties have primary responsibility for a child/youth in out-of-home placement, an appropriate visitation plan shall be established and documented in the Comprehensive Child Welfare Information System (CCWIS).
-The visitation plan shall specify the frequency and type of contact by the parents (unless parental visitation is determined to be detrimental to the child/youth, siblings, and others with the child/youth, as appropriate.
-At a minimum, the visitation plan should provide methods to meet the following interests and needs of the child/youth: - 1.
-The growth and development of the child/youth; - 2.
-The child/youth's adjustment to the placement; - 3.
-The ability of the provider to meet the child/youth's needs; - 4.
-The appropriateness of parent and child/youth visitation, including assessment of risk; - 5.
-The child/youth's contact with parents, siblings, and other family members; - 6.
-The child/youth's permanency plan. - C. Child(ren)/youth in foster care shall receive an age-appropriate and developmentally appropriate document from the county department detailing their rights regarding sibling contact: - 1.
-Within thirty days of the date of any placement or any change in placement; - On each occasion that a child/youth's case plan is modified; - 3.
-At each placement where the child(ren)/youth resides; and - 4.
-On at least an annual basis. - D. The county department shall include information regarding sibling contact in the visitation plan.
-In doing so the child(ren)/youth shall be consulted about their wishes as to sibling contact.
-In developing the visitation plan, if it is in the best interests of each sibling, the county department shall: - 1.
-Promote frequent contact between siblings in foster care, which may include telephone calls, text messages, social media, video calls, and in-person visits; - 2.
-Clarify that sibling contact should not be contingent upon parental contact;
+- A. Contact between the county department and the child shall be documented in the child's case record. - B. In all cases where counties have primary responsibility for a child in out-of-home placement, an appropriate visitation plan shall be established and documented in the child's case record.
+The visitation plan shall specify the frequency and type of contact by the parents (unless parental visitation is determined to be detrimental to the child) and others with the child, as appropriate.
+At a minimum, the visitation plan should provide methods to meet the following interests and needs of the child: - 1.
+The growth and development of the child; - 2.
+The child's adjustment to the placement; - 3.
+The ability of the provider to meet the child's needs; - 4.
+The appropriateness of parent and child visitation, including assessment of risk; - 5.
+The child's contact with parents, siblings, and other family members; - 6.
+The child's permanency plan.

-- 3. Clarify that restriction of sibling contact should not be a consequence for behavioral problems. - 4.
-Ensure that timely and regularly scheduled sibling visits are based on individual circumstances and needs of the child(ren)/youth. - E. Sibling contact should occur with sufficient frequency to promote continuity of the relationships unless: - 1.
-The county department has determined that it is not in the best interests of one or both of the children/youth, or - 2.
-It has been determined in consultation with the County/City Attorney and the District Attorney That a criminal action is pending in any jurisdiction where either sibling is a victim or witness, and that such sibling contact may have a detrimental effect upon prosecution of the pending criminal action, or - 3.
-Contact is not permitted because it would violate a known existing protection order pending in any state. - If, in arranging sibling contact a county department determines that such contact would not be in the best interests of one or both of the siblings, the county department shall deny the request, document its reasons for making the determination in the Comprehensive Child Welfare Information System (CCWIS), and provide the siblings with an explanation for the denial, as permitted under state and federal law.
-As soon as practicable after making a decision affecting sibling contact, the county department shall notify the GAL(s) appointed to the case - F. Visitation between the child/youth and his/her family shall increase in frequency and duration as the goal of reuniting the family is approached.
-The caseworker shall document this increase in visitation in the CCWIS. - G. The county department will notify parents of any determination which affects their visitation rights.
-The caseworker shall keep a copy of this notification in the case record. - H. In cases where the goal is not to reunite the family, the caseworker shall discuss the issue of separation and help define the child(ren)/youth's future relationship with the family.
-The caseworker shall document this discussion and planning in the (CCWIS). - I. Youth participating in the Foster Youth in Transition Program are not required to have a visitation plan with their parent(s).
+- C. When a child in foster care and a sibling (defined in Section 7.000.5, Y) mutually request a visit or regular visits, or the guardian ad litem requests visits on behalf of a child, the county department shall perform and document the following activities in the visitation plan and contact notes: - 1.
+That visits are scheduled in a reasonable amount of time and with sufficient frequency to promote continuity of the relationships. - 2.
+That the county department has determined that it is not in the best interests of one or both of the children. - 3.
+That there has been consultation with the District Attorney to determine whether a criminal action is pending in any jurisdiction where either sibling is a victim or witness, prior to arranging a visit. - 4.
+That a visit is not required or permitted because it would violate a known existing protection order pending in any state. - 5.
+A child in foster care shall be informed of the right to sibling visits. - D. Visitation between the child and his/her family shall increase in frequency and duration as the goal of reuniting the family is approached.
+The caseworker shall document this increase in visitation in the child's case record. - E. The county department will notify parents of any determination which affects their visitation rights.
+The caseworker shall keep a copy of this notification in the case record. - F. In cases where the goal is not to reunite the family, the caseworker shall discuss the issue of separation and help define the child's future relationship with the family.
+The caseworker shall document this discussion and planning in the case record.

-7.304.65 Administrative Review
+7.304.65 Administrative Review [Rev. eff 7/1/10]